 How Is a Breast Lift Performed?

-Our breast lift in New Jersey is performed under general anesthesia on an outpatient basis at our ambulatory surgery center or one of several hospitals in the area.
-The procedure typically takes approximately two to three hours to perform.
-After Dr. Hamawy makes the incisions, he will:
+We carry out breast lifts in our New Jersey practice.
+The procedure is performed on an outpatient basis at our ambulatory surgery center or a hospital in the area.
+On average, the procedure will take anywhere from two to three hours to carry out.
+The procedure starts with incisions in the treatment area.

 - Lift and reshape the underlying breast tissue to improve firmness and contours